Linux Installations

 sudo apt-get install expandrive

-RHEL, Fedora, and CentOS based distributions
+## RHEL, Fedora, and CentOS Based Distributions <a href="#rhel-fedora-and-centos-based-distributions" id="rhel-fedora-and-centos-based-distributions"></a>

-Simple Installation for RHEL, Fedora and CentOS
+### Simple Installation for RHEL, Fedora, and CentOS

 sudo yum localinstall ./ExpanDrive-*.x86_64.rpm